-A 17-year-old Katelynn McIlwain sat in her high school English class in Freeport, Illinois—where the school mascot is a pretzel, and the closest newspaper is 40 minutes away—listening to an NPR story about postpartum death rates in Black women.
-This experience would literally change the trajectory of her high school career and ultimately her future.
+A 17-year-old Katelynn McIlwain sat in her high school English class in Freeport, Illinois — where the school mascot is a pretzel and the closest newspaper is 40 minutes away — listening to a National Public Radio story about postpartum death rates in Black women.

-After her brief introduction to journalism in her English class, McIlwain was hooked.
+After a brief introduction to journalism in her English class, McIlwain was hooked.
 She was itching for the opportunity to produce her own stories.
-Rather than just sitting around and waiting for the opportunity to arise, McIlwain created her own opportunity.
+Rather than sit around and wait, McIlwain created her own opportunity.

-“There wasn’t a high school newspaper for a while, but I was so excited about trying to go into journalism I actually kind of rallied enough people to take the class, my junior year of high school,” McIlwain said.
+“There wasn’t a high school newspaper for a while, but I was so excited that I actually rallied enough people to [help create a newspaper] class, my junior year of high school,” McIlwain said.